bfbachmann/Unity-3rd-Person-Game/README.md

 ###Features In Progress:

 I am currently working on newer, more complex friendly and enemy character AI, animations and models, see Issues above for more images.
-Current TODOs also include stopping camera and held-object clipping.
+Current TODOs also include stopping camera and held-object clipping and adding some much needed sound effects.

 ![Alt text](https://cloud.githubusercontent.com/assets/9647946/14073374/54fc3a20-f47d-11e5-8239-c52c96ba84ba.png?raw=true "New Character Model")